-Now the walls of the city have been given an extra dimension.
-Murals from some of the best street artists from around the world have been popping up in the city over the past two years.
+Now many the walls of the city have been given an extra dimension.
+Murals from some of the best street artists from around the world have been popping up in the city over the past three years.
 Part of the Nuart festival which started in Stavanger and which now has journeyed over the sea to North East Scotland.

 The city centers around its main thoroughfare, Union Street.
 It is a grand promenade and is the artery through which you can get to most places.
 This is true of all the street art and murals which are dotted around.
 Hidden on side streets, with some more obvious than others, to explore the city means getting to know Union Street pretty well.

 Nuart has brought street art to the city in a big way.
 Each year has seen different parts opened up for street art.
 From the Harbourside to Holbourne Place.
 Murals can be seen large scale on the sides of buildings and hidden away down alleys and in the Tunnels.
 Most is curated but some is not and the chances are you’ll discover many other places that are on this list.

 So anyway, for this post we thought we’d share just where the art is to be found in Aberdeen.
 The city boasts some incredible pieces of work, the result of three years worth of Nuart festivals and of course the talent of some of the finest street artists around.
 What’s more, they are all pretty close to each other so could easily be explored in a day.